 This work critically questions the applicability of basic conceptual categories like sex, sexuality, and sexual desire to the Buddhist-inflected world of medieval Japan.
 Though focused on Japan, its theoretical framework is broadly applicable to studies of sexuality across Buddhist cultures.

-A foundational work for scholarship on sexuality and Buddhism.
+An early text-based study of sexuality in Buddhism.
 Extensively details references to and offers intertextual analysis of relevant passages from the early Buddhist Pali tradition.

 Powers, John.
 A Bull of a Man: Images of Masculinity, Sex, and the Body in Indian Buddhism.
 Cambridge, MA: Harvard University Press, 2009.